georgeslabreche/opssat-smartcam/README.md

   - 1: write a new image as a new file.
   - 2: write a new image that overwrites the input image file.
   - 3: same as option 2 but backs up the original input image.
-- *args* - additional arguments specific to the executable binary.
+- *args* - additional arguments specific to the executable program.
 - *confidence_threshold* - minimum confidence level required to apply the label predicted by the neural network model.